-While the breathability capacity of your jacket will be the most significant factor in keeping you cool while on the move, a handful of other features can allow you to dump heat quickly when need be without exposing your lower layers.
+While the breathability capacity of your jacket will be the most significant factor in keeping you cool and dry while on the move hiking, a handful of other features can allow you to dump heat quickly when need be without exposing your lower layers.
 The most important of these are pit zips, mesh pockets, and adjustable cuffs.

-British-based brand Mountain Equipment hasn’t yet gained the popularity in the US and Canada that it has in its home country, but is one we’re sure will be competing with the big names Stateside in the coming years.
+British-based brand Mountain Equipment hasn’t yet gained the popularity in the US and Canada that it has in its home country, but is one we’re sure will be competing with the big names Stateside in the coming years with their gear.

 And we haven’t even got to the best bit yet: the price.
 The Ogre offers similar performance and specs to many other jackets that will set you back almost twice as much, and as such represents the best value for money of all the items in our selection by quite some way.

 And the downsides?
 You’d have to really nitpick to find fault with this jacket.
 However, if pushed we could say that is has a slightly crinklier feel than some other models in our review.
 If you can deal with that, you’ll be getting a true beast of a jacket at a very palatable price to wear and keep your body warm and dry!.

 Finding a jacket that’s tough enough to deal with extreme high-mountain conditions whilst retaining the kind of comfort you get from a day-to-day, casual hardshell isn’t an easy task, but with the Beta AR we think we just might have done it.